5 Key Reasons Why Listening is Important in Language Learning

 Listening is a vital step in overcoming this problem.

-In a foreign language, we aren’t familiar with the “segmentation rules” for how the language is spoken.
+In a foreign language, we aren’t as familiar with the “segmentation rules” for how our target language is spoken.
 Our short-term memory has to store all the words individually.

-One reason why listening is so important in a foreign language is that it helps us become familiar with those segmentation rules.
+One reason listening is important in language learning is that it helps us become familiar with these segmentation rules.
+And not only will it boost your understanding, it will ultimately improve your speaking, too.

-Learning segmentation rules is usually an unconscious process, so the easiest way to learn them is to get lots of listening practice.
+Learning segmentation rules is usually an unconscious process, so the easiest way is to get lots of listening practice.
+You can do that by:

-- Listen to the radio in your target language.
+- Listening to the radio in your target language

-- Watch videos online in your target language.
+- Watching videos online in your target language

 If you learned a language in school, what listening strategy were you taught?